hujhax/austin-improv-wiki/Nice Astronaut.md

 A semi-narrative improv format that follows the potential dates and long term lives and what-if's of a game show contestant and their 3 suitors.
 Nice Astronaut performed this format in [http://www.coldtownetheater.com/events/nice-astronaut-presents-save-these-dates February and March 2012].

 ### After Midnight
 After Midnight was Nice Astronaut's monthly improv/sketchprov show during 2009-2010.
 Each show as themed and often had sketches "re-improvised" in the same style of Second City revues.
-The same time slot is now called "[[Last Call]]".
 The show titles included:

 * Infomercials
 * You are NOT the father
 * Improvised Bosom Buddies